 WHAT WE DO

-Our Approach: Youth on Root actively resources and mobilizes frontline youth to lead the environmental justice movement.
-We equip frontline youth with tools, resources, and a network of support to elevate their leadership as organizers, storytellers, and policy advocates in the environmental justice movement.
-Through youth power convenings, environmental justice curriculum, and leadership development via the Youth Advisory Board (YAB), we create spaces where youth shape the movement, not just participate in it.
-We prioritize intergenerational learning, ensuring youth are mentored while also teaching and leading each other.
-Platforms such as the statewide Seeds of Change Summit, digital media, and publication of their successes in EJ curriculum amplify youth voices and their impact in environmental justice spaces.
+Youth on Root provides a wraparound support to youth organizers from frontline environmental justice communities in California.
+We equip frontline youth with tools, resources, and a network of support to elevate their leadership as organizers, storytellers, and policy advocates in the Environmental Justice Movement.
+Through leadership development and coalition building, we create spaces where youth shape the movement, not just participate in it.
+We foster intergenerational learning, ensuring youth are mentored while enacting an each-one-teach-one model of movement building in their own communities.
+Platforms such as our Seeds of Change Summit, digital media, and publication of their successes in our EJ curriculum amplify youth voices and their impact, shifting the narrative on who are the experts of the environment.

 Key Focus Areas:

-• Youth Power Convenings – Events like our Seeds of Change Summit
+Youth Power Convenings – Regional and statewide events like our Seeds of Change Summit, where youth take center stage as presenters, panelists, and speakers.

-• Environmental Justice Curriculum – Educational resources tailored for youth advocacy.
+Environmental Justice Curriculum – Intersectional educational resources created by and for frontline youth of color from California.

-• Frontline Youth Organizer Collaborative Network – Building connections for collective action.
+Frontline Youth Organizer Collaborative Network – Building connections between local youth organizers across regions for collective action across the state.

 WHY WE DO IT